dgn2/IS607_Assignment_13/README.md

 ## Cypher Queries

-Cypher query that will find all of the roommates of the student Richard Kowalski:
+This query will find all of the roommates of the student Richard Kowalski:

 ```
 match (a: Student {firstName: "Richard", lastName: "Kowalski"}) - [r1:Housed] -> (b: Dormitory) <- [r2:Housed] - (c: Student) where r1.room = r2.room  return c;
 ```

-Cypher query that will update the graph database to reflect that fact that Richard Kowalski has completed section 12136 of Math 120: Finite Mathematics with a grade of B
+We update the graph database to reflect that fact that Richard Kowalski has completed section 12136 of Math 120: Finite Mathematics with a grade of B:

-First, we check before the update:
+First, we can query the information before we make the update:

 ```
 match (s:Student{firstName: "Richard",lastName: "Kowalski"})-[r]->(c:Course) return s.firstName,s.lastName,c.title,r